jackismissing/Photoquai4/README.md

 Photoquai4
 ==========

-Photoquai4
+Photoquai4 2013

 COPYRIGHT Danielo Jean-Louis, Nicolas Garnier, Alice Seemuller, Jeremy Maurel, Benoît Deschamps

+iPhone project made at Gobelins, l' école de l'image

+Concept and images are property of their owners

-Feel free to get inspiration from the application.
-Dont just copy it ;)
+Feel free to get inspiration from code

+May the Force be with you !